 Alternative Approval Processes (AAP)

-These are Assent of the Electors (a referendum), which is approval by voting, or Alternative Approval Process which allows a Board to proceed with an action unless at least 10% of the electors state their opposition within a prescribed period.
+Under legislation, a local government has two methods by which they may seek approval of the electors: Assent of the Electors (a referendum), which is approval by voting, or Alternative Approval Process which allows the SCRD Board to proceed with an action unless 10% or more of the electors state their opposition within a prescribed period.

 Past Alternative Approval Processes